* The artwork "Medusa and Cupid" is by Quarles, Francis (1592-1644) from the book titled "Emblemes, by Fra. Quarles", now in public domain.

 >1.
-The Corinthians obviously wrote a letter to Paul asking a lot of questions including marraige.
-What is the first principle on marraige Paul established?
+The Corinthians obviously wrote a letter to Paul asking a lot of questions including marriage.
+What is the first principle on marriage Paul established?
 (1-2)

 * 1 Corinthians 7:1 "Now for the matters you wrote about: It is good for a man not to marry.
 But since there is so much immorality, each man should have his own wife, and each woman her own husband."

-God is the origin of the unique relationship between a man and a woman.
+God is the origin of the unique relationship between a man and a woman which we call marriage.
 He designed it based on the relationship between the Father, the Son, and the Spirit.
+Marriage is for life (10-11).
+The husband belongs to the wife and the wife belongs to the husband according to the covenant of marriage (1-7).
+But what if the person is not a believer?
+Paul addresses that problem (12-16).

 God unites a man and a woman so that they become one flesh.
-The union is meant for life.
-The union is in heart, mind, will, soul, spirit, and body.
-It is based on love, respect, truth, trust, intimacy, sex, and is exclusive.
+The union is meant for life (10-11).
+The union is in heart, mind, will, soul, and body.
+Marriage is based on love, respect, truth, trust, intimacy, sex, and is exclusive.
 It is dynamic and passionate.
-It is a form of worship.
+It is designed to be a form of worship.
+The marriage should remain for life, but at times it does not.
+Apostle Paul gives unique example of when someone is to divorce.

 >How does this explain why some denominations today have so much sexual immorality?